-On April 29, 2021, VEREIT, Inc. ("VEREIT") and its operating partnership, VEREIT Operating Partnership, L.P. ("VEREIT OP") entered into an Agreement and Plan of Merger, or the Merger Agreement, with Realty Income Corporation, and two newly formed wholly owned subsidiaries of Realty Income Corporation Pursuant to the terms of the Merger Agreement, (i) one of the newly formed subsidiaries of Realty Income Corporation will merge with and into VEREIT OP, with VEREIT OP as the surviving entity (the "Partnership Merger"), and (ii) immediately thereafter, VEREIT will merge with and into the other newly formed subsidiary of Realty Income Corporation, with Realty Income Corporation's subsidiary as the surviving corporation (the "Merger").
+On April 29, 2021, VEREIT, Inc. ("VEREIT") and its operating partnership, VEREIT Operating Partnership, P. ("VEREIT OP") entered into an Agreement and Plan of Merger, or the Merger Agreement, with Realty Income Corporation, and two newly formed wholly owned subsidiaries of Realty Income Corporation, Pursuant to the terms of the Merger Agreement, (i) one of the newly formed subsidiaries of Realty Income Corporation will merge with and into VEREIT OP, with VEREIT OP as the surviving entity (the "Partnership Merger") and (ii) immediately thereafter, VEREIT will merge with and into the other newly formed subsidiary of Realty Income Corporation, with Realty Income Corporation's subsidiary as the surviving corporation (the "Merger").
 These transactions, collectively, are referred to as the Mergers.
 VEREIT's shareholders are required to approve the Merger.

-Merger.
 In connection with the Mergers, VEREIT and Realty Income Corporation intend to contribute some or all of their office real properties to Orion Office REIT, Inc. ("Orion"), a newly formed, wholly owned subsidiary of Realty Income Corporation, and following the Mergers, distribute the outstanding voting shares of common stock in Orion to the combined shareholders on a pro rata basis, which is referred to as the Spin-Off.
-Following the communation of the Spin-Off, VEREIT and Realty Income Corporation intend for Orion to operate as a separate, publicly-traded Real Estate Investment Trust ("REIT"), which is comprised of Realty Income Office Assets and VEREIT Office Assets, VEREIT Office Assets includes the combined accounts related to certain of the office properties of VEREIT, currently operated through subsidiaries of VEREIT, and contain certain corporate costs.
-Subject to the terms and conditions of the Merger Agreement, VEREIT and Realty Income Corporation, currently operated through Austidiaries of VEREIT and Realty Income Corporation and ontain certain corporate costs.
+Following the consummation of the Spin-Off, VEREIT and Realty Income Corporation intend for Orion to operate as a separate, publicly-traded Real Estate Investment Trust ("REIT"), which is comprised of Realty Income Office Assets and VEREIT Office Assets.
+VEREIT Office Assets includes the combined accounts related to certain of the office properties of VEREIT, currently operated through subsidiaries of VEREIT, and contain certain corporate costs.
+Realty Income Office Assets includes the combined accounts related to the office properties of Realty Income Corporation, currently operated thy subsidiaries of Realty Income Corporation and contain certain corporate costs.
 Subject to the terms and conditions of the Merger Agreement, VEREIT and Realty Income Corporation may also seek to sell some or all of the Orion business in connection with the closing of the Mergers.